How this CA(SA) became a CFO of a large NPO within 3 years of qualifying by making bold purpose driven decisions

-• Meet Kubendran Pillay, a dynamic and ambitious CA(SA) from South Africa whose journey has taken across the country from Durban to Cape Town.
+- Hi, I am Kubendran Pillay, a CA(SA) from South Africa whose career journey has taken him across the country from Durban to Cape Town.

-• His drive led him to become a CFO of a large non-profit organisation within only a few years of completing his articles at Deloitte.
+- My drive led me to become a CFO of a large non-profit organization within only a few years of completing my articles at Deloitte.

 The start of the journey